 How much to Tesla charging stations cost?

 Certain versions of the Tesla Model S and Tesla Model X come with unlimited, free access to the Supercharger network, although it's not always easy to tell which ones qualify, as the company has ended and then reinstated the offer in recent times.

 Any Model S or Model X bought before 2 November 2018 came with (and continues to receive) free, unlimited access to the Supercharger network.
-This offer was eventually brought to an end, with cars sold after 2 November 2018 instead receiving an annual allowance of 400kWh of Supercharging.
-After the credits are used up, users must pay to use the network.
+Cars sold after that date were given an annual allowance which equates to 400kWh of free Supercharging.
+After the credits are used up, users were forced to pay to use the network.

-Charging on a Tesla Supercharger is priced at 24p/kWh in the UK, which means a full charge of the Model S Long Range – capable of up to 375 miles on single charge – should cost £24.
-A full charge of the Model 3 Standard Range Plus should cost in the region of £14, affording you 254 miles of range.
+For those who have to pay, charging on a Tesla Supercharger is priced at 24p/kWh, which means a full charge of the Model S Long Range – capable of up to 375 miles on single charge – should cost £24.
+A full charge of the Model 3 Standard Range Plus should cost in the region of £14, for 254 miles of range.

 This is broadly in line with fees offered by other networks, although it’s worth noting that charging at home on a typical, domestic electricity tariff will be significantly cheaper.

 Your Tesla account needs to be linked with your bank account to use a Supercharger.
 If you own a Tesla that qualifies for the 400kWh of annual charging credits, Tesla will automatically bill your bank account only when you exceed this threshold.
 Unfortunately, any excess charging credit left on your account after 12 months won’t roll over to the following year.